Blue Pits Housing Action

 The domain is hosted with Web Architects Co-op, an ethical cooperative provider.
 The site itself runs on a Gandi machine powered by green energy, with the build handled by a Forgejo action on NixOS.
 For redundancy, I back everything up via Git to both GitHub and my own Forgejo setup.

-The site only needs a few content updates each year, so this simple approach works perfectly for them.
-If they ever have questions about website privacy, security, or other tech issues, I'm there to help explain things in plain language.
+The site only needs a few content updates each year, so this approach works perfectly.
+When questions come up about website privacy, security, GDPR compliance, or other tech issues, I'm there to explain everything in plain language - not technical jargon designed to confuse.

 As with all my projects, the complete source code is available under the AGPL license, helping other charities and developers learn from my work.